SirVheod/scenario_runner/WinterSim_Readme.txt

 Execute one of these scripts in Carla ScenarioRunner root folder.

 python scenario_runner.py --scenario WinterSim_followscenario_01 --reloadWorld
-python scenario_runner.py --scenario WinterSim_followscenario_02 --reloadWorld
-python scenario_runner.py --scenario WinterSim_CutInFrom_right_Lane --reloadWorld
+python scenario_runner.py --scenario WinterSim_OtherLeadingVehicle --reloadWorld
 python scenario_runner.py --scenario WinterSim_Freeride_muonio_01 --reloadWorld

 Open another terminal window and execute one of these in Carla ScenarioRunner root folder.
+If you don't have WinterSim carla python scripts then use manual_control.py instead.

 python wintersim_muonio_control.py --a --c --fr 1.0
 python wintersim_muonio_control.py --a --c --fr 1.5